danillacarmo/danillacarmo/README.md

 - 👋 Hi, I’m @danillacarmo
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in Java
-- 🌱 I’m currently learning Java Full Stack
+- 🌱 I’m currently learning Java Back End
 - 💞️ I’m looking to collaborate and learning
 - 📫 How to reach me https://br.linkedin.com/in/danilla-carmo-418465179